stephengold/V-Sport/README.md

 ## Acknowledgments

-Much of the V-Sport Project is derived from [Vulkan-Tutorial-Java][vtj] by Cristian Herrera, which was in turn ported from [Alexander Overvoorde's Vulkan tutorial][vt].
+Portions of the V-Sport Project are derived from [Vulkan-Tutorial-Java][vtj] by Cristian Herrera, which was in turn ported from [Alexander Overvoorde's Vulkan tutorial][vt].
 I am deeply grateful for all the work that went into these invaluable tutorials.